maraja/shipment-facade-api/README.md

 * Docker

 ## Setup
-This project is built using Docker containers and a docker-compose file is placed in the root of the repository.
+This project is built using Docker containers, thus you will need Docker installed for it to work.
+A docker-compose file is placed in the root of the repository.
 Follow the steps below to get started:

 Check out the repository: